AsadAmjad/Coil/README.md

 COIL
 ====

-i developed this game for The PGM's gaming competition
+i developed this game for The PGM's gaming competition.